-In the first phase of PRODEMOS, we will take multiple steps to gather key information for the optimal adjustment and implementation of the mHealth platform.
-We will specifically focus on crossing cultural barriers for dementia prevention by using qualitative research methods.
-This will take place in two settings:
+In the first phase of PRODEMOS, we took multiple steps to gather key information for the optimal adjustment and implementation of the mHealth platform.
+We specifically focused on crossing cultural barriers for dementia prevention by using qualitative research methods in two settings:

-- A population with low socio-economic status in a high income country (Brighton, UK)
+- A population with low socio-economic status in high income countries (UK and the Netherlands)

 - A population in a middle income setting (Greater Beijing, China)

-A purposive sample of potential participants in both settings will participate in semi-structured interviews to explore cultural, socio-economic and educational barriers and facilitators of dementia prevention for the following two main topics:
+A purposive sample of potential participants in both settings participated in semi-structured interviews to explore cultural, socio-economic and educational barriers and facilitators of dementia prevention for the following two main topics:

 - The general concept of self-management of risk factors to prevent dementia.